Natalia is described as “available, patient, convincing and determined – she leads the client in the right direction.”

 Natalia has been a regular contributor to a variety of UK and overseas legal publications.

 Natalia is recommended in The Legal 500 UK 2020 for International Arbitration, and is commended for being a “highly rated” litigator, and having “extraordinary, high-quality analytical skills”.
 She is recognised by The Legal 500 and Chambers UK for her “fantastic experience and responsiveness”, for being an “extremely good tactical mind”, a “steely litigator with excellent litigation instincts” and she has been praised for her ability to “remain incredibly calm under pressure”.
 Chambers Global recognises Natalia as a Dispute Resolution Foreign Expert for CIS, and notes she is “available, patient, convincing and determined – she leads the client in the right direction.”
 Market commentators highlight her “depth of legal knowledge”, and Chambers Global also notes that she is a “very bright, robust and shrewd tactician who fights her client’s corner and goes the extra mile.”

 In her spare time, Natalia has another passion, the welfare and protection of animals in Russia.
 She is the Founder and a Trustee of a UK animal welfare charity LAPA, which helps to ensure the safety of animals in Russia.

 Please visit http://www.lapauk.org/en/ for more information.

-Acting for a defendant, a Russian oil and gas business group, in relation to a number of related High Court and LCIA arbitrations proceedings arising out of loan agreements, personal guarantees and other loan security documentation.
+- Acting for a defendant, an international oil and gas business group, in relation to a number of related High Court and LCIA arbitrations proceedings arising out of loan agreements, personal guarantees and other loan security documentation.
 The approximate total value of claims was $500 million and the value of counterclaims was in excess of $6 billion.

-Acting for a claimant in high Court proceedings in relation to loans and investment in coal mining industry in an ex-Soviet country.
+- Acting for a claimant in high Court proceedings in relation to loans and investment in the coal mining industry.
 The approximate value of claims was US$40 million.